EMT Resume Examples

 Why this resume works:

-- Over 5 years of experience in the EMT field
+- 5+ years in the EMT field with 2+ years as shift lead

-- Strong attention to detail and focus on patient care
+- Strong attention to detail on QA and protocol compliance

 Pediatric EMT